 Maybe one day we will get to join the ranks, but until then, we have such a good time listening to different authors share their journey to getting published.
 I have been collecting the picture books at each conference and have been able to have the authors sign their book and inscribe it to my future grandchildren.

 We also meet aspiring authors and illustrators and get so excited when a publishing deal comes through for them!
 This is my friend Benson and he was published!
 He is a Disney Illustrator and won the Disney Artist Showcase award and his children’s picture book, Holly’s Day at the Pool was published earlier this year!
-I was so happy for him!
-(You can see more details about his book on Amazon or Barnes and Noble!)
+(Click to shop the book in our Amazon Store!
+Daisy Farm Crafts receives a small portion of the proceeds.)

 I wanted to do something to help him celebrate!